 Sean learns how members of Pembrokeshire Blind Society enjoy the path using other senses on a walk from Haroldstone Chins to Broad Haven.

 Sean gains special access to this Ministry of Defence owned land, a section of the path rarely open to walkers.
-You can view the Castlemartin Firing Range times which are released once a month in advance.
+The Castlemartin Firing Range times are released once a month in advance.
 Range West is only available on guided walks and Range East is available when there is no firing practice.

 Download our Pembrokeshire into Carmarthenshire multi day itinerary.
 You’ll be walking one of the iconic sections of the path from Manorbier in Pembrokeshire and finishing at Pendine Sands in Carmarthenshire (19 mile / 30 km).